Best Ergonomic Chairs – Top 7 Picks for All-Day Support

 The Aeron defined modern ergonomics, but paying full retail for a new Remastered model is brutal.
 Buying a renewed Classic Size B (1994-2016) gives you the exact same iconic pellicle mesh suspension and forward-tilt geometry that built the chair’s reputation, saving you nearly a thousand dollars.

-After 6 weeks of daily use, the suspension mesh immediately relieves tailbone pressure, distributing weight so evenly that you forget you are sitting.
-However, the hard plastic frame around the seat pan digs painfully into your outer thighs if you like to sit with your legs spread wide.
+The suspension mesh immediately relieves tailbone pressure, but the hard plastic frame around the seat pan digs painfully into your outer thighs if you like to sit with your legs spread wide.
 You are forced into a strict, forward-facing posture.
-The tilt limiter and seat angle adjustments lock your pelvis into a healthy anterior tilt, preventing the dreaded 3:00 PM lower back slump.
-We measured the recline tension, and the patented Kinemat tilt mechanism keeps your feet perfectly flat on the floor even when leaning back fully.

 Best Overall for Posture and Breathability.
-Buy this if you want world-class ergonomic mesh support for standard desk work and refuse to pay retail prices.
-The strict bucket-seat design means you should avoid this if you sit cross-legged.
+Buy this if you want world-class ergonomic mesh support for standard desk work and refuse to pay today’s retail prices.

 Adapts to your movements with leaf-inspired flexibility.